 Baptism is the beginning of our life of faith, the beginning of getting to know and understand what being loved by God means.
 Baptism is God’s token to us of his great love.
 Our faith carries us forward to the Sacraments, but when we are babies it is the faith of our parents which brings us to the Sacrament of Baptism.

 Congratulations on the birth of your child.
 The Church rejoices with you at the arrival of a new and unique person who is loved by God and created in his image.
 Having been blessed with your new child you are now setting about doing the best for your child and for many Catholic parents this means joining the family of the Church, especially the Church in your local area, your Parish.
 Through Baptism we become Christians and share in the life of the Church, which is Christ’s body on earth.
 The Baptism you are requesting for your child will be the greatest gift that you can ever give – a gift that means a life lived in the love of Jesus and in the power of the Holy Spirit.
 Your child’s Baptism will be the beginning of a journey of faith – an exciting and challenging journey which will lead the child deeper and deeper into the heart and love of God.

-Baptisms are scheduled by completing an online Baptism Application (click on blue box below) or by filling out a Baptism Application Form which can be downloaded below (click on Green box) or get a copy from the church.
-Hand the completed form to Fr.
-Nicholas or Liz Duggan.
-Parents are required to have a pre-baptismal meeting with Fr.
-Nicholas before a date is confirmed for the baptism.
+Baptisms are arranged by completing an online Baptism Enquiry (click on blue box below) or by filling out a Baptism Enquiry Form which can be downloaded below (click on Green box) or get a copy from the church.
+Hand the completed form to the Parish Priest or Liz Duggan or email to the parish email address.

 A word about choosing … godparents